chestercodes/chester.codes/content/posts/029-2020-01-10-project-analysis-neo4j/post.md

 This query looks for results `p` with the start node `sn` of label `MatchLabel`, connected by the relationship `r` of type `RELATIONSHIP_TYPE` to the end node `en` that has the property `prop` with value `MatchPropValue`.

+#### Query - Projects that depend on others

-To find out which projects require authentication the graph can be queried for nodes connected by the `CAN_TALK_TO` relationship nodes with `name = 'AuthService'` and label `Project`:
+To find out which projects require authentication the graph can be queried for nodes connected by the `CAN_TALK_TO` relationship nodes with `name` equal to `AuthService` and label `Project`:

 ``` sql
 MATCH p=(p1)-[r:CAN_TALK_TO]->(p2:Project{name:'AuthService'})